Your Complete .htaccess Guide: Including .htaccess Basics and More

 RewriteRule .(css)$ http://www.forinstance.com/super-ugly.css [R,L]

-So, if you’re hosting directory had a folder labeled /videos, but no index.html page, anyone going to http://yousite.com/videos could see a list of every video on your site.
+So, for example, anyone going to http://yousite.com/videos could see a list of every video on your site.
+That is, if your hosting directory had a folder labeled /videos, but no index.html page.

-Most web servers do this by default; it’s a throwback to that initial view of the web as a place to store things, but it isn’t what you want to be doing these days.
+Most web servers do this by default.
+It’s actually a throwback to that initial view of the web as a place to store things.
+However, it’s not what you want to be doing these days.

 Lots of web-hosting accounts will disable this as a matter of course, but if yours doesn’t and you need to disable automatically generated directory listings, it’s not hard to do: